Health Encyclopedia

 There are things you can do to manage your fatigue and have more energy:

 • Balance activity and rest.
 This can help you from getting overtired.
 Stop and rest before you feel worn out.
 If an activity takes a lot of energy, break it into parts.
 For instance, fold the laundry.
-Then have a rest before putting it away.
+Then, have a rest before putting it away.

 • Eat well.
-When you’re tired, you may not be eating as well as you should.
+When you’re tired, you may not eat as well as you should.
 Poor nutrition can make symptoms worse.
 It can also raise your risk for infections.
 Try resting before eating.
 Eat smaller meals throughout the day.
 Ask your healthcare provider if you should take vitamins or supplements.

 • Stay at a healthy weight.
 Being underweight can limit your energy.
 Being overweight can make shortness of breath worse.
 Work with your healthcare provider to find out the best weight for you.